Palestine Communist Party: 1940s

 Representatives of the Palestine Communist Party address the United Nations Special Committee on Palestine, July 1947.

 (L-R): Shmuel Mikunis, Wolf Ehrlich, Meir Vilner.

 In 1943 the party split, with the Arab members forming the National Liberation League in 1944.
 The PCP and NLL both initially opposed the 1947 UN Partition Plan, but accepted it after the Soviet Union endorsed it.
 The PCP changed its name to MAKEI, the Communist Party of Eretz Israel, after endorsing partition in October 1947.
 This was the first time the communists had used the term 'Eretz Israel' ('Land of Israel') in a party's name.
 However, it had been a widespread practice in Mandate Palestine to translate 'Palestine' as 'Eretz Israel' when translating into Hebrew.
 The party still viewed partition as a temporary detour on the road to a binational state.
 The two parties maintained contact during the 1948 war, and after the war, the NLL merged with Maki (the new name adopted by Maki, meaning the Communist Party of Israel) within the new state's borders.

+Later 20th century

 From 1951 the Jordanian Communist Party organized Palestinians in the West Bank while a new Palestinian Communist Organization mobilized members in Gaza City.
 In 1975 a Palestinian Communist Organization was formed in the West Bank as a branch of the Jordanian party.
 In 1982 it severed ties with Jordan and merged with the organization in Gaza to become the new Palestine Communist Party.
 This Party later became the Palestinian People's Party.
 In 1987, it joined the Palestine Liberation Organization.